"EVE Online" Advanced Military Arc Guide: Weapon of Choice & The Pacifist (Missions 7 & 8)

 "Use the civilian weapon you've been granted to destroy the pirate."

 - Group 1: 1x Pithi Arrogator

 Total Bounty: 3,000 Isk

 On the negative side, they take time to reach their target, delaying the actual dealing of damage with longer ranges.
-Their basic ammo types do not have some of the special modifiers such as +range or higher damage, etc, that hybrid, laser and projectile ammos have.
-Finally they can also be shot down by special defender missiles, however these are rarely used either by AI and even less by other players since it means they have to sacrifice an offensive weapon slot to do so.
+Their basic ammo types do not have some of the special modifiers such as +range or higher damage, etc., that hybrid, laser, and projectile ammos have.
+Finally, they can also be shot down by special defender missiles; however, these are rarely used by AI and even less so by other players since it means they have to sacrifice an offensive weapon slot to do so.

 Projectile Weapons (Minmatar): Favored by Minmatar ships almost exclusively, the projectile weapons are similar to hybrid turrets with a few differences.
-Like missiles they use no cap, but do so with instant damage dealing.
-They can also change the type of damage done with the various basic ammos which also modify some other attributes of the weapon like range or tracking modifiers.
+Like missiles, they use no cap, but they do so with instant damage dealing.
+They can also change the type of damage done with the various basic ammos, which also modify some other attributes of the weapon like range or tracking modifiers.

 Hybrid Turrets (Gallente & Caldari): Although not given to you in any variation of this mission, the hybrid turret is equally favored by both Caldari and Gallente ships.
 Most of the ammo types you choose have widely varying modifiers to damage, range and so forth, but lack the ability to swap damage type, always dealing kinetic and thermal.